alphasaft/Micro/README.md

         #expectedvaluetype none;
         #desc "Enters debug mode."
     }

-    bind myGrepCallback;
 }
 ```

 Easily readable, concise and clear, while also decoupled from the actual javascript implementation.
 Micro really shines whenever there is a need for an external user to write or read your code, because it allows for far more user-friendly, maintainable formats, while retaining every framework-related specifities.
-To get a glance of Micro's syntax, read the syntax reference in `docs/syntax.md`, and then the handbook to get started !
+To get a glance of Micro's syntax, read the syntax reference in `docs/syntax.md`, and then the `docs/handbook.md` to get started !